How Does Netflix Make Money? The Business Model

 On a monthly basis, that annual revenue works out to roughly $3.75 billion per month.
 The company expects to reach $50.7-51.7 billion in 2026.

 Netflix runs a subscription-first business, now layered with advertising and paid sharing.
-At its core, it is an SVOD (Subscription Video on Demand) platform: people pay a recurring monthly fee to stream a library of content on any device.
+At its core, it is an SVOD (Subscription Video on Demand) platform: people pay a recurring monthly fee to stream a library of content on any device, with no contract and no per-title charge.

 Netflix makes money from four connected streams: subscriptions, advertising, paid sharing, and the long-term value of its content.
 Here is how each one works.